Department of Physics

 Margaret Burke becomes the first female student to take a course at A&M (she enrolled in a physics course).

-Department of Electrical Engineering established when the Department of Physics and Electrical Engineering separates into two programs
+The Department of Electrical Engineering and Department of Physics were established when the Department of Physics and Electrical Engineering separated into two programs

 Female faculty increases